 Corporate sustainability: Definition, importance and examples

 Today, an increasing number of investors and consumers now think twice before engaging with businesses without a holistic corporate sustainability strategy.
-To keep up with these changing values, more and more businesses are incorporating green practices and eco-friendly initiatives into their operations.
+To keep up with these changing values, more and more businesses are incorporating sustainable practices and initiatives into their operations.
 In this blog, we will highlight the definition, importance, and benefits of corporate sustainability.

 2030 Climate Change

 In simple terms, corporate sustainability can be defined as a strategy where a business delivers its services to facilitate economic and sustainable growth.
-In addition, it effectively prioritizes long-term development via eco-friendly methods as opposed to short-term financial gains.
+In addition, it effectively prioritizes long-term development via responsible methods as opposed to short-term financial gains.

-If a business has an integrated corporate sustainable strategy, it must utilize natural resources responsibly and invest in the well-being of the environment while ensuring that all members involved in the process are treated equally.
+If a business has an integrated corporate sustainability strategy, it must utilize natural resources responsibly and invest in the well-being of the environment while ensuring that all members involved in the process are treated equally.
 Here is an insight into the three pillars of corporate sustainability:

 • The environmental pillar